MathiasVP/Parse/README.md

 Parse
 =====

-Compile time (LR) parser generator for C++
+Compile time (LR) type safe parser generator for C++

 ## Syntax

 A parser is defined using the LrParser class.
 An LrParser type takes a variadic number of template arguments, where each argument is a Production type.
 A Production type takes 3 arguments:
-- A Left-type, which takes a nonterminal (See "Nonterminals" for more information)
+- A nonterminal (See "Nonterminals" for more information)
 - A Right-type, which takes a variable number of nonterminals and terminals (See "Terminals" for more information)
 - A semantic action, which is something that is calleble (See "Semantic Actions" for more information)